Trainable Dynamic Mask Sparse Attention: Background

 \subsection{Multi-Head Attention}

-\textbf{QKV Projection.} In the Transformer, we first convert the input into query, key, and value representations.
-For the hidden state $h_t \in \mathbb{R}^{d_{model}}$ of the $t$-th token, we perform linear projections through the weight matrices $W^{Q}$, $W^{K}$, and $W^{V}$ to obtain $q_t$, $k_t$, and $v_t$ respectively, as shown in Equation~\ref{eq:qkv_proj}.
-These projections transform the input representation into separate subspaces for each attention head, allowing each head to focus on distinct aspects of the input.
-The weight matrices shape the projection into $n_h$ attention heads, each with a dimension of $d_h$, where $d_{model} = n_h \times d_h$ is typically held.
+\textbf{QKV Projection.} In the Transformer architecture~\citep{vaswani2017attention}, the input is first transformed into $Q$, $K$, $V$.
+For the hidden state of the $t$-th token in a sequence of length $n$, denoted as $h_t \in \mathbb{R}^{d_{model}}$, the linear projections are performed using weight matrices $W^{Q}$, $W^{K}$, and $W^{V}$ to obtain $q_t$, $k_t$, and $v_t$, respectively, as shown in Equation~\ref{eq:qkv_proj}.
+These projections map the input representation into distinct subspaces for each of the $n_h$ attention heads, allowing each head to focus on different aspects of the input.
+The weight matrices shape the projections to have a dimension of $d_h$ per head.

-\textbf{Key-Value Concatenation.} In autoregressive generation, we need to cache the key-value pairs of historical tokens to avoid redundant computations.
-As shown in Equation~\ref{eq:kv_concat}, we concatenate the cached past token key matrix and value matrix with the current token's key-value representations to form the complete key matrix $k$ and value matrix $v$.
-By maintaining and updating this cache, we construct a complete context window that spans all tokens from position 1 to the current position $t$, enabling the model to access and utilize the full sequence history.
+\textbf{Key-Value Concatenation.} During autoregressive generation, the key-value pairs of historical tokens are cached to prevent redundant computations.
+As shown in Equation~\ref{eq:kv_concat}, the cached key and value matrices from past tokens are concatenated with the key-value representations of the current token to form the complete key matrix $K$ and value matrix $V$.
+By maintaining and updating this cache, a complete context window spanning all tokens from position 1 to the current position $t$ is constructed, enabling the model to access and utilize the full sequence history.